sophiahuangg/redditbot/README.md

 7. +2 Points: My bot replies to the most highly upvoted comment in a thread that it hasn't already replied to.
 8. +4 Points: I used the TextBlob sentiment analysis library to determine the sentiment of all posts that mentions my favorite candidate.
 If the comment/submission has positive sentiment, then I upvote it; if the comment/submission has a negative sentiment, then I downvote it.
 (I only downvoted/upvoted if the polarity was <-0.05 or >0.05)

-This is a tid bit what I saw in my terminal to help me keep track of the upvoting/downvoting:
+This is a tid bit of what I saw in my terminal to help me keep track of the upvoting/downvoting:

     ========================================
     numsubupvoted= 30